federicasanti/Automated-skin-cancer-detection/README.md

 ⚠️ We are working on a medical classification, therefore high recall for malignant cases is critical to reduce false negatives.

-🔬 5.
-Hyperparameter Optimization

-Performed systematic tuning of:

-- Learning rate
-- Number of epochs

-🏆 6.
+🏆 5.
 Best Model Selection

 The best-performing model was: